ejeschke/ginga/doc/manual/plugins_local/saveimage.rst

 .. note::

-  This plugin only works if :ref:`Astropy FITS <astropy:astropy-io-fits>` is used.
-One way to enforce this is to set `FITSpkg='astropy'` in your `~/.ginga/general.cfg` configuration file.
+  This plugin uses :ref:`Astropy FITS <astropy:astropy-io-fits>` to write the output images, regardless of what is chosen for ``FITSpkg`` in your `~/.ginga/general.cfg` configuration file.

 This local plugin is used to save any changes made in Ginga back to output images.
 For example, a mosaic image that was created by